fetchai/agents-aea/docs/tac-skills-contract.md

 ## Discussion

 The scope of the specific demo is to demonstrate how the agents negotiate autonomously with each other while they pursue their goals by playing a game of TAC.
-Another AEA has the role of the controller and it's responsible for calculating the revenue for each participant and if the transaction messages are valid.
+This demo uses another AEA - a controller AEA - to take the role of running the competition.
+Transactions are validated on an ERC1155 smart contract on the Ropsten Ethereum testnet.

 ## Communication